 - 1. Align the tabs on the cooling shroud with the securing slots on the chassis. - 2.
 Lower the cooling shroud into the chassis until it is firmly seated. - 3.
 If applicable, replace the full-length PCIe card. - 4.
 Close the system. - 5.
 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.

 System Memory

-Your system supports DDR3 registered DIMMs (RDIMMs).
+Your system supports DDR3 registered DIMMs (RDIMMs) and meets the DDR3 and DDR3L voltage specifications.